Canadian Championship: History

-The Canadian Championship is a club soccer competition organized by the Canadian Soccer Association.
-The championship determines Canada's entry in the annual CONCACAF Champions League.
-Until the creation of the Canadian Premier League in 2019, all fully professional Canadian soccer teams played in United States-based leagues.
+The Canadian Championship is a domestic cup competition organized by the Canadian Soccer Association.
+The championship determines one of Canada's entries in the annual CONCACAF Champions Cup.
+Until the creation of the Canadian Premier League in 2019, all fully professional Canadian soccer teams played in United States–based leagues.
 Prior to the creation of the official competition in 2008, there was no domestic competition to determine the best Canadian professional team (as Canada Soccer's Challenge Trophy only crowned the best amateur team).
 Though a notable attempt was conducted by the Canadian Soccer League through the Open Canada Cup, which ultimately managed to attract professional and amateur clubs from British Columbia, Ontario, and Quebec.
 The tournament was dissolved in 2008 after the creation of the Canadian Championship.

 An unofficial Canadian Champion determined in the same manner as 2008–2010, a home-and-away series with the games taken from USL First Division (USL-1) regular season league games, was awarded by the Canadian national teams' supporters group, The Voyageurs.
 This unofficial Canadian Championship became less legitimate when Toronto was awarded a Major League Soccer (MLS) franchise to start play in 2007 in the USSF Division 1 MLS league above the USSF Division 2 USL-1 league.
 Toronto's USL-1 team self relegated, while the other two Canadian professional soccer teams did not play meaningful games against the new MLS team in 2007.

 For the 2008–09 season, CONCACAF changed their eight team FIFA Club World Cup qualification tournament from a two-legged aggregate goals knockout elimination format, named the CONCACAF Champions Cup, to a format mirroring the UEFA Champions League with a play-in round, a group stage, and lastly a two-leg aggregate score knockout format for the final rounds.
 The format change for the 2008–09 CONCACAF Champions League provided the opportunity to expand the number of qualifying teams from different countries, and Canada was awarded a single entry in the play-in round preceding the group stage.
 The year 2008 was the first time a Canadian entry had been awarded by CONCACAF since 1992, and the first time a Canadian team participated since 1976.
 To award the new Canadian entry, the CSA created a new competition consisting of a home-and-away round-robin series between the three fully professional Canadian teams: Montreal Impact, Toronto FC and the Vancouver Whitecaps.
 The 2008 Canadian Championship was contested between May and July 2008 and won by the Montreal Impact.
 As the Canadian champions, Montreal qualified for the 2008–09 CONCACAF Champions League.